AU-Master-Thesis/thesis/sections/2-background/ecs.typ

 // In Bevy systems are ordinary functions

 For this thesis the Bevy game engine is used, as the underline framework for both rendering and #acr("ECS") implementation@bevyengine.
-Its #acr("ECS") implementation utilizes Rusts powerful type system, to encode queries as variadic generic types encoded that are verified at compile time.
+Its #acr("ECS") implementation utilizes Rusts powerful type system, to encode queries as variadic generic types that are verified at compile time.
 To get a sense for how queries are expressed using the type system, have a look at @l.example-ecs-query.
 It showcases how the three concepts of #acr("ECS") blends well together with the Rust language.
 Systems are ordinary functions, with `Query<...>` arguments.
 Components are structs and enums implementing the `Component` trait.
 And entities are simply type aliases for unsigned integers.